mgutz/mapper/README.md

 ## Motivation

-Current node.js ORMs try to add business logic with statics, virtual attributes, validations, pseudo-class inheritance.
+Current node.js ORMs try to add business logic to models with statics, virtual attributes, validations, pseudo-class inheritance.
 They're bloated.
-Why have validations in the ORM when you could do validations in a separate module and share that between client and server?
+As an example, why have validations in the ORM when you could do validations in a separate module and share that between client and server?
 Simpler is better as development move towards single page apps, data services and shared code.

-Speed!
+Speed and simplicity.

 ## Install